 All candidates must demonstrate a well-established interest in diabetes at a professional and/or a personal level, with solid evidence of sustained engagement with diabetes activism in their country.

-All candidates must be able to demonstrate the ability and commitment to make time available for their Board duties.
-The terms of reference should clarify that this would require at least three full week-ends per year and at least 3 days per month for participation in virtual meetings and the review and preparation of materials.
-In addition, the candidate should confirm access to adequate broadband coverage in their home or workplace to take part in virtual meetings.
+All candidates must demonstrate the ability and commitment to make time available for their Board duties.
+This would require at least three full weekends per year and at least 3 days per month for participation in virtual meetings and review and preparation of materials.
+In addition, candidates should confirm access to adequate broadband internet coverage in their home or workplace to take part in virtual meetings.

-All candidates must demonstrate a reasonable level of international engagement in diabetes, within a well-established international organisation or network.
+All candidates must demonstrate a reasonable level of international engagement in diabetes, within a well-established international network.

-Skill Sets - for all nominees and for each category
+Skill Sets (all nominees and for each category)

 In addition to the overarching criteria, candidates wishing to be nominated for any of the categories should provide evidence of skills in one or more of the following areas: